lam4zf/Pluralsight/Javascript Path/Quickstart V1/Quickstart V1 Notes.md

 typeof(3+"6"); //returns string
 ```

-## Lesson:5 Variables
+## Lesson 5: Variables
 - *Variables* allow us to store a reference to a value to be referred to alter or "remembered".
 - When we create a new variable, we are *declaring* i.
 - Variables are created using the `var` keyword.
 - Varuable names cannot start with a number, contain spaces or use a reserved word.
-- It also cannot use any punctuation except "_" or "$".
+- It also cannot use any punctuation except "&lowbar;" or "$".

 ```javascript
 var a = 2;
 var b = 4;